Probabilistic approach to quantum separation effect for Feynman-Kac semigroup: Estimates of the rate of separation for truncated potentials

 Hence, since ${{}\widetilde{\Phi}}_{j_1, \ldots, j_{H_0}, k_1, \ldots, k_{H_0}}$ are mutually disjoint, we obtain

 Now the lemma follows from the above estimates and Lemma \ref{l10}.

 \end{proof} Now we are ready to prove Theorem \ref{main1}.

-{\it Proof of Theorem \ref{main1}.} First we restrict the domain of the expectation integral in Feynman-Kac formula to the set of trajectories which hit $K$ at a time $t\in I_h $ for some $h$.
-If the path does not cross $K$ at any $t\in I_h$ for some $h$, then it must cross $K$ at a time $t\in J_h$ for some $h$, and we repeat the argument replacing $I_h$ by $J_h$.
+{\it Proof of Theorem \ref{main1}.} {{} Our aim is to apply Feynman-Kac formula \eqref{FK}.
+Observe that without loss of generality, in \eqref{FK} we can consider the expectation over the set of trajectories which } hit $K$ at a time $\tau \in I_h $ for some $h$.
+Indeed, if the path does not cross $K$ at any $t\in I_h$ for any $h$, then it must cross $K$ at a time $\tau \in J_h$ for some $h$, and we repeat the argument replacing $I_h$ by $J_h$.

 Now consider the set